tractr/directus-sync/README.md

 For these collections, data changes are committed to the code, allowing for replication on other Directus instances.
 A mapping table links Directus instance IDs with SyncIDs, managed by the `directus-extension-sync`.

+#### Roles

+Roles are tracked, but the _main_ administrator role is not tracked.
+This is because the administrator role is a system role and is automatically created by Directus.
+It will cause conflicts if it is tracked.

+The _main_ administrator is the role of the curent user, used to authenticate the `directus-sync` commands.

+#### Presets

+Global and role based presets are tracked (even the administrator role based presets).
+However, the users' presets are not tracked.
+This is because the users are not tracked and any relation with the users will cause conflicts.

 ## Dependency: `directus-extension-sync`